 From a worker's perspective, a disadvantage of informal learning is that the skills acquired informally are less evident to other employers, which makes the informal learning less valuable in the labor market.
-Several countries have launched initiatives to recognize acquired competencies or to validate informal learning.
-Such efforts are an attempt to increase labor market transparency with respect to workers' informally acquired skills by certifying competencies acquired through informal learning in the workplace.
-From the firm's perspective, this lack of transparency may stimulate firms to invest in informal learning because it gives them more information about the productive skills of their employees than competing firms recruiting in the same segment of the labor market.
+Several countries have launched initiatives to recognize acquired competencies or to validate informal learning by skill assessments.
+Such efforts are an attempt to increase the labor market transparency of workers' informally acquired skills by certifying competencies acquired through informal learning in the workplace.
+However, this lack of transparency may also stimulate firms to invest in informal learning because it gives them more information about the productive skills of their employees than competing firms recruiting in the same segment of the labor market.